Dana Bell describes the difficulties of starting a new life in Montreal.

 In 1942, Dana’s parents became ill with typhoid fever and were taken to the hospital.
 Dana was taken away by a refugee family who starved and humiliated her.
 She was restrained, abused and held against her will.
 She eventually broke free and managed to escape.
 She was placed in a Russian Orthodox orphanage and was reunited to her parents one year later.
 They then lived in Samarkand, Uzbekistan until receiving amnesty in 1946.

 A whole new life was opening for us.
 But it was very hard, very hard.

 Dana’s family returned to Poland, but they encountered such antisemitism that they decided to leave.
 They were smuggled into Austria and lived in a displaced persons camp in Steyr, where Dana’s sister was born.
 The family immigrated to Canada in November 1948 and settled in Montreal.

 Their first steps in the new country were challenging.
 The family had difficulty finding an apartment.
 Dana could not attend school.
 Both her parents worked and she was responsible for looking after her baby sister.
 Dana graduated from the Peretz School and went on to work in the fashion industry.
 Today, she has two children and several grandchildren.

-Dana has been a volunteer speaker at the Montreal Holocaust Museum for many years.
-She has shared her story both at the Museum and in schools with thousands of students.
+Dana was a volunteer speaker at the Montreal Holocaust Museum for many years.
+She shared her story both at the Museum and in schools with thousands of students.